fabio195/mb-devops-technical-test/README.md

 - [Kubectl](https://kubernetes.io/docs/reference/kubectl/): Used to communicate with Minikube in order to deploy the service.
 - [SonarLint](#https://www.sonarsource.com/products/sonarlint/): Used to get real time feedback about the code being writed.
 - [Pre Commit](#https://pre-commit.com/): Used to identifying simple issues before submission to code review.
 In addition with Pre Commit Hooks to fix these issues and enforce best practices.

+#### GitHub Workflow
+Every time you push into this repository, a GitHub Action is triggered.
+In this Action, the Docker image is built automatically and pushed to Docker Hub Registry.